jupyter/docker-stacks/README.md

 ## CPU Architectures

-All published containers support amd64 (x86_64) and aarch64, except for datascience and tensorflow, which only support amd64 for now.
+All published containers support amd64 (x86_64) and aarch64, except for `datascience-notebook` and `tensorflow-notebook`, which only support amd64 for now.

 ### Caveats for arm64 images